Choosing the Innovation Management Process that Works Best for Your Company

 - Idea execution

-An innovation management process must cover at least these four steps to be effective.
+An innovation management process must cover at least these five steps to be effective.
 As far as the details go, there are a few different ways to do it.

 Top-Down vs. Bottom-Up Innovation